Cookies on

-Will my degree be recognised?
+Will my architecture degree be recognised in the UK?

 This is a very important consideration with architecture qualifications.
 The typical pathway to becoming an architect in the UK takes seven years and comprises three main parts: undergraduate study, work experience and postgraduate study.
 All or some of these components may be taken abroad.
 As a result, it might make sense to start your study in the UK and then move abroad or vice versa.
 There are options for students of architecture at undergraduate level but there is a far wider range of postgraduate courses.
-For details on recognition of architecture qualifications it is worth referring to the RIBA website for international students and architects.

 Does it make sense to study architecture abroad?

 Architecture is a highly international profession.
 As a result international experience is particularly prized.
+Most students will find themselves overseas at some point in their working lives.Therefore, a period of time studying abroad is highly relevant.

 What grades do I need to get in?